Angela-Sin/access-granted/README.md

 ## Prerequisites and Deployment

-- The site was developed in VS Code/Gitpod, stored in GitHub as the local repository.
-Github Pages was used to deploy the live website.
-The instructions to ac- hieve this are below.
+- The site was developed in VS Code/Gitpod, and stored in GitHub as the local repository.
+GitHub Pages was used to deploy the live website.
+The instructions to achieve this are below.

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not the top of the page), locate the "Settings" Button on the menu.